No more yawning for Sarfaraz

 It was a crucial phase of the New Zealand innings with Taylor and in-form captain Kane Williamson trying to rebuild the innings after pacers Mohammad Amir and Shaheen Shah Afridi had removed both the openers.

-Williamson and Taylor are two most prolific New Zealand batsmen in this World Cup and had put on 573 runs together in the event before Wednesday’s game.
+Williamson and Taylor are two most prolific New Zealand batsman in this World Cup and had put on 573 runs together in the event before Wednesday’s game.

 Taylor is the same man who singlehandedly shepherded New Zealand to a stunning win against Pakistan at Pallekele back in the 2011 World Cup.